Vicki grew up in a family that enjoyed homemade macaroni and cheese regularly.

 Vicki sliced half a loaf of Velveeta pasteurized processed cheese spread to make macaroni and cheese, either by the two pot or crock pot methods.

-Vicki then layered the shredded cheddar cheese, shredded mozzarella cheese and diced American cheese (not shown).
+then the shredded cheddar cheese, shredded mozzarella cheese and diced American cheese (not shown).

 Then, she poured in the milk.